s0rta/revengate-new/docs/developing.md

 See if it's working by typing:
 `flit install -s`
-`revcli -g`
+`revcli`

 There are many non-Python dependencies, almost all for the Android backend.
-On Ubuntu 21.10, this works to get you up to speed:
+On Ubuntu 21.10, this command will get you up to speed:
 `sudo apt install -y build-essentials cmake java-common default-jre default-jdk and libjffi-java google-android-build-tools-24-installer android-sdk-build-tools android-sdk-platform-tools android-sdk-platform-23 android-sdk libltdl7-dev lld`

 It's probably possible to simplify this list, but the errors you get come very late and are rather cryptic.